cgalmenartest/node/INSTALL.md

-## Deploy Midas as a Docker Container from the Docker Hub (Mac, Windows, Linux):
+## Deploy OpenOpps as a Docker Container from the Docker Hub (Mac, Windows, Linux):

 1. Download and install the [Docker Toolbox](https://www.docker.com/toolbox)
 2. Open Kitematic on your Mac (it's installed with the Docker Toolkit), search for "open-opps", and click create:
   ![screen shot 2015-08-27 at 11 12 21 am](https://cloud.githubusercontent.com/assets/170641/9524361/8e21aba6-4cac-11e5-9e45-07c1d4450d13.png)
-3. You'll see the log of Midas starting up.
+3. You'll see the log of OpenOpps starting up.
 (You may need to wait a minute for the application to start up.)
-Click the arrow next to "Web Preview" to open up Midas in your browser:
+Click the arrow next to "Web Preview" to open up OpenOpps in your browser:
   ![screen shot 2015-08-27 at 11 13 27 am](https://cloud.githubusercontent.com/assets/170641/9524382/af4dc864-4cac-11e5-89df-1f4290e6b2fb.png)
-4. You're now running Midas in a local container and you can do all the things you'd usually do with it
+4. You're now running OpenOpps in a local container and you can do all the things you'd usually do with it
   ![screen shot 2015-08-27 at 11 14 13 am](https://cloud.githubusercontent.com/assets/170641/9524433/f2adb3ee-4cac-11e5-9068-5e2d2de67631.png)
   ![screen shot 2015-08-27 at 11 14 19 am](https://cloud.githubusercontent.com/assets/170641/9524434/f46fe6a2-4cac-11e5-88fd-cdee0517ed46.png)
   ![screen shot 2015-08-27 at 11 14 49 am](https://cloud.githubusercontent.com/assets/170641/9524437/f61f4bbe-4cac-11e5-86b4-75b482a462fa.png)
-5. **Bonus:** you can try our other branches of Midas (useful for reviewing pull requests).
+5. **Bonus:** you can try our other branches of OpenOpps (useful for reviewing pull requests).
 Get the branch  name from GitHub:

   ![screen shot 2015-08-27 at 11 16 27 am](https://cloud.githubusercontent.com/assets/170641/9524463/180170a4-4cad-11e5-9ed4-d7d3a4a253f2.png)
 6. Go back to "Settings" in Kitematic, set the `BRANCH` environment variable, and click "Save":
   ![screen shot 2015-08-27 at 11 17 08 am](https://cloud.githubusercontent.com/assets/170641/9524485/2fd9ea94-4cad-11e5-9a8d-09322c46a857.png)
-7. Now on "Home", you'll see the log of Midas rebuilding with the new branch.
+7. Now on "Home", you'll see the log of OpenOpps rebuilding with the new branch.
 Give it a chance to build, then relaunch the web preview to try the new branch

 ## Step by Step Installation from Source